ThomasQuinnKelly/bip-reference-person/docs/exception-handling.md

 - Known SOAP partner exceptions can be identified by searching the WSDL for "soap:fault".
 Each operation named in the bindings should have a fault defined.
 - Spring AOP `ThrowsAdvise` implementation is provided in `InterceptingExceptionTranslator`
 	* the intercepetor is made available for configuring clients in `BaseWsClientConfig.getInterceptingExceptionTranslator()`.
-	* Any client implementataion of `BaseWsClientConfig` should configure a spring bean that gets the InterceptingExceptionTranslator.
+	* Any client implementation of `BaseWsClientConfig` should configure a spring bean that gets the InterceptingExceptionTranslator.
 This configuration can cause specific exception classes to be excluded from the exception translation.
-For example, see [PersonWsClientConfig.personWsClientExceptionInterceptor()](https://github.com/department-of-veterans-affairs/ocp-reference-spring-boot/blob/master/bip-reference-partner-person/src/main/java/gov/va/bip/reference/partner/person/ws/client/PersonWsClientConfig.java)
+For example, see [PersonWsClientConfig.personWsClientExceptionInterceptor()](https://github.ec.va.gov/EPMO/bip-ocp-ref-spring-boot/blob/master/bip-reference-partner-person/src/main/java/gov/va/bip/reference/partner/person/ws/client/PersonWsClientConfig.java)
 	* The interceptor allows any exception under `gov.va.bip.framework.exception` to propagate untouched.
 All other exceptions are converted to `BipRuntimeException`. **Therefore** any exceptions that *should* propagate as checked exceptions *must* be thrown (or re-thrown) by the WsClientImpl as `BipException` or subclass.
 - **Rules** for implementers of `RemoteServiceCall` (e.g. .\*RemoteServiceCallImpl, .\*RemoteServiceCallMock):
 	* Allow **all** exceptions to propagate as-is.